kohnorw/nuvioshortcut/README.md

 The one exception is explicit: **Add to Library** on a title's page, which calls `sync_push_library_items`.
 It saves the show, not the episode, and shows up in the native app like any other library entry.

 ---

-## Fonts

-The UI is designed to match the native app, which uses JetBrains Sans.
-The font files are **not bundled** — the copy in the Nuvio repo carries an "All rights reserved" notice with no license grant.
-Run `scripts/fetch-fonts.sh` once to pull the three weights from the public repo, then rebuild.
-Skip it and the app falls back to the system font; everything works, it just isn't a typographic match.

----